YinHK-gameDev/unity-learn/scripting cheestsheet/ScriptableObject/README.md

 - Just like MonoBehaviours, ScriptableObjects derive from the base Unity object but, unlike MonoBehaviours, you **can not attach a ScriptableObject to a GameObject**.
 Instead, you need to **save them as Assets** in your Project.

 - When you use the Editor, you can **save data to ScriptableObjects while editing** and **at run time** because ScriptableObjects use the Editor namespace and Editor scripting.
-In a deployed build, however, you can’t use ScriptableObjects to save data, but you can use the saved data from the ScriptableObject Assets that you set up during development.
+In a deployed build, however, you **can’t use ScriptableObjects to save data**, but you can **use the saved data from the ScriptableObject Assets** that you set up during development.

 - Data that you save from Editor Tools to ScriptableObjects as **an asset is written to disk** and is therefore persistent between sessions.